 Let's look at an example to see how all of this works:

 Your business leases a car and gives it to Mary to use for business driving.

 Mary must keep good records on the split between business and personal use and provide your company with detailed reports.
 For this purpose, let's say she drives 50% for business and 50% for personal uses.

 No matter who drives the car, the lease is in the company's name, so the lease payment is deductible as a business expense, but only to the extent that it's used for business purposes.
-(If the car is purchased, the depreciation on the car is deductible, again only for the business portion of its use.)
+(If the car is purchased, the depreciation on the car is deductible.)

 If you reimburse Mary for her business driving expenses, you don't have to consider this reimbursement taxable to Mary if you have an accountable plan, as described above.